 See, “The High Road” takes the original Crash Bandicoot’s love of bottomless pits and turns it right on up to eleven.
 The entire level basically takes place over one big bottomless pit, and it pulls out every nasty trick it can think of that will make traversing that pit the most obnoxious thing you’ll ever do.
 It pokes with invisible steps and a hidden path at the start of the level.
 It prods with enemies that can’t normally be defeated.
 It mocks with narrow landing spaces, and it torments with barely-makeable jump after barely-makeable jump.
 What’s more, the N’ Sane Trilogy version actually made it all worse by making formerly flat collision boxes rounded!
 ROUNDED!
 So not only do you have to work hard to just to make the jumps like before, but now you also have to work hard to keep from falling off almost every platform!
 Really, if you let Crash linger on the edge of any of the many turtle shells in this stage, he’s going to slip off after one bounce!
 Add it all together and you get a stage capable of making even the calmest of players frustrated enough to tear several phone books in half!

 Let’s not sugarcoat this: “The High Road” is, in every way, just one big test.
-It’s a test of the player’s level of control over Crash.
+It’s a test of the player’s ability to control Crash.
 It’s a test of the player’s sense of timing and their knowledge of jump distances.
-It’s a test of just how many precise jumps one can make before their nerve gives out and they choke.
+It’s a test of just how many precise jumps one can make before their nerves give out and they choke.
 Finally, it’s a test of just how much a player wants to finish the game.
 If you can hang in there long enough to actually beat “The High Road” then congratulations, you have the will power needed to finish Crash Bandicoot!
 Have fun taking on “Slippery Climb”!

 Which level in the Crash Bandicoot games do you hate the most?
 Which is your favorite?